Installing Ansible on Ubuntu Bionic Beaver

 Ansible works by configuring client machines from a computer that has the Ansible components installed and configured.
 It communicates over standard SSH channels to retrieve information from remote machines.
 This means that any computer that you can administer through SSH, you can also administer through Ansible.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have created an Instance which is running Ubuntu Bionic
+- An Instance running Ubuntu Bionic

 Installing Ansible 2.6 on Ubuntu Bionic Beaver